parthnaik7/selenium-framework/docs/README.md

 }
 ```

 **The decoupling benefit:** The test class has no dependency on `XrayReporter`.
 The reporter finds the annotation on its own at runtime.
-Adding JIRA integration to a test is a one-line annotation — no import of the reporter, no method call, no wiring.
+Adding JIRA integration to a test is a one-line annotation - no import of the reporter, no method call, no wiring.

-> **Interview framing:** "Annotations are metadata — they don't change what code does, they add information about it. `@XrayTest` is a label we apply to a test method. `XrayReporter` uses Java Reflection to inspect that label at runtime and extract the JIRA issue keys.
+> Annotations are metadata - they don't change what code does, they add information about it. `@XrayTest` is a label we apply to a test method. `XrayReporter` uses Java Reflection to inspect that label at runtime and extract the JIRA issue keys.
 The test author just adds an annotation; the reporter discovers it automatically.
-This is the same mechanism that `@Test`, `@Before`, `@Step` all use — we're following an established Java convention."
+This is the same mechanism that `@Test`, `@Before`, `@Step` all use - we're following an established Java convention.

 ---